sstsimulator/sst-macro/docs/manual/manual.md

 sst-macro/build> ../configure --enable-mpiparallel CXX=mpicxx CC=mpicc ...
 ````

 SST-macro can now run parallel jobs without any graph partitioning packages.
 In previous versions, SST-macro required METIS for partitioning the workload amongst parallel processes.
-With the above options, you can just compile and go.
+With the above options, you can just compile and go. %For some cases, you may wish to use METIS for a more intelligent partitioning of the nodes to improve parallel performance.

+%METIS can be found at http://glaros.dtc.umn.edu/gkhome/metis/metis/download.
 SST-macro is run exactly like the serial version, but is spawned like any other MPI parallel program.
 Use your favorite MPI launcher to run, e.g. for OpenMPI

 ````
 mysim> mpirun -n 4 sstmac -f parameters.ini